konrad-wywiol/pye2e/README.md

         Given user is on "homepage" page

 ### tests/pages/
 This is the place where you create your .py files.
-Then write functions, decorate it with @step and add gherkin step into decorator parameter.
+Write functions, decorate them with @step and add gherkin step into decorator parameter.
 All defined functions must have a unique name.
-First argument is driver, you can check methods list below.
+First argument is driver, you can check list of driver methods below.

 #### example